0xc0dec/solo/CONTEXT.md

 # TODO

+* Use axis names in CubeTextureData for fetching layer data
 * Continue with Vulkan backend
 * Refactor all vulkan code
 * More error checks, write errors to console